15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 10. 👜 Ivan Alexis Tote Bag Shop

 Next up was a personal errand, a visit to the Ivan Alexis tote bag shop.
 I had seen their bags online and really wanted to visit in person.
 The shop did not disappoint.
 There were so many beautiful, minimalist designs that choosing just one was surprisingly difficult.
 The quality stood out right away.
-Their material was sturdy fabrics, clean stitching, and just the right mix of practicality and style.

 11. 🏠 Anne Frank House